 Before you set off for what could be one of your most memorable travelling experience to Ho Chi Minh City (or Saigon), do your homework reading City Pass’s Top 5 things to do in Saigon.
 Some further recommended readings for you are "Best time to visit Vietnam" and How to cross the street

-At a fee of USD10 per person, you will get a pass to Saigon Sky Deck, located on the 49th floor and enjoy the superb view of Saigon below.
+At a fee of VND200,000 per adult and VND130,000 per child (4 - 12 years old), you will get a pass to Saigon Sky Deck, located on the 49th floor and enjoy the superb view of Saigon below.
 There are telescopes for your pleasure.
 If a good cocktail is what you are after, go unwind with a drink in the skyscraper’s lounge on the 52nd floor.

 Chill Sky Bar is an enviable location for travellers looking to get above the street-level deluge of motorbikes and honking trucks.
 Spectacular views, sophisticated design, stellar service and excellent food are this rooftop bar’s cornerstones.